-I read thousands of resumes in the past 20 years.
+I’ve read thousands of resumes in the past 30 years.

-I worked in a government office where we managed large contracts and typically read thousands of resumes to determine if the proposed staff for a contract that would execute the project was adequate to the government needs.
+I worked in a government office where we managed large contracts and typically read thousands of resumes to determine if the proposed staff for a contract that would execute the project was adequate for the government’s needs.

 Then, after that job I worked for a small tech company where we often had to rapidly hire some software engineers and I worked directly in the process receiving (and filing away) all resumes.

 I Read A LOT Of Resumes.
 I Kept Very Few.

 For all I know your resume might have been one of the ones I threw in the ‘circular file’.

 I was never in a position to hire a senior vice president or top level manager.